Ewen Cameron Bruce

-Ewen Cameron Bruce (10 November 1890 – 16 April 1925) was a British Army officer who served with the Heavy Branch of the Machine Gun Corps (Tank Corps from July 1917) during the First World War.
+Ewen Cameron Bruce, (10 November 1890 – 16 April 1925) was a British Army officer who served with the Heavy Branch of the Machine Gun Corps (Tank Corps from July 1917) during the First World War and the Russian Civil War.
 He was awarded the Military Cross for his conspicuous gallantry and devotion to duty in salvaging tanks under heavy shell fire at the Battle of Messines in July 1917 which resulted in him losing his left arm to a gunshot wound.

-After the war, Bruce went to Russia and volunteered to command a British tank mission assisting the White Army under Pyotr Nikolayevich Wrangel to fight the Bolsheviks in the Russian Civil War.
-Bruce was awarded the Distinguished Service Order for his bravery during the June 1919 Battle of Tsaritsyn for single-handedly storming and capturing the fortified city of Tsaritsyn, now called Volgograd, under heavy shell fire in a single tank; this led to the successful capture of over 40,000 prisoners.
+After the war, Bruce went to Russia and volunteered to command a British tank mission assisting the White Army under Pyotr Nikolayevich Wrangel to fight the Bolsheviks during the Russian Civil War.
+Bruce was awarded the Distinguished Service Order for his bravery during the June 1919 Battle of Tsaritsyn for single-handedly storming and capturing the fortified city of Tsaritsyn, now called Volgograd, under heavy shell fire in a single tank; this led to the successful capture of over 40,000 POWs.

 The fall of Tsaritsyn greatly helped the White Russian Cause.
 Sir Basil Henry Liddell Hart stated that Bruce's actions during this battle was "one of the most remarkable feats in the whole history of the Tank Corps."

+However, while serving in the Auxiliary Division during the Irish War of Independence, Bruce was arrested by Royal Military Police and court-martialled.
+He was ultimately convicted of masterminding the armed robbery of an estimated £75 from a creamery in Kells.
+His repeated appeals were unsuccessful and all past military honours were forfeited.

 Early life

-Bruce was born in Cheltenham in 1890, the youngest son of barrister-at-law Alan Cameron Bruce-Pryce (1836–1909), of Blaen-y-cwm, Monknash, Glamorganshire and his second wife Susanna Mary Synnot née Maunsell.
-He married Eugenie Mary Alice (née Power) in 1915 and had three children; Diana Marjorie b:1916, Ewen Anthony Guy Cameron b:1917 and Eugenie Benedicta b:1921 (who married Peter Cadbury).
+Bruce was born in Cheltenham in 1890, the sixth and youngest son of barrister-at-law Alan Cameron Bruce-Pryce (born Bruce; 1836–1909), of Blaen-y-cwm, Monknash, Glamorganshire and his second wife, Susanna Mary Synnot née Maunsell.
+By his first wife, Louisa Slade (died 1868, granddaughter of Gen. Sir John Slade), his father had a further four sons, and seven daughters altogether.
+His father was the elder brother of Henry Bruce, 1st Baron Aberdare and Gen. Robert Bruce.
+He adopted the surname Bruce-Pryce in 1872 when he inherited the family estates at Monknash.

+He married Eugenie Mary Alice (née Power) in 1915 and had three children; Diana Marjorie Cameron Bruce (1915–1971), Ewen Anthony Guy Cameron Bruce (1917–2002), and Eugenie Benedicta Bruce Cadbury (1921–2006; who married Peter Cadbury).